Popular words in English. A list of basic English words for live communication. Greetings and farewells

 5. Learn words in combination with grammar.

-Just imagine, if you know the conjugation of verbs, how many new words you will immediately learn.
+Just imagine, if you know the conjugation of verbs, how many new words you will immediately recognize.
 For example, if you do not perceive that all these new words in the text are just the first or second form of an irregular verb, they all seem new to you and confusion arises.

 8. Pay attention to words of common origin.